Counterfactual harm: Counterfactual harm

-The counterfactual harm is the expected positive increase in utility had the agent not intervened, given they took action $\text{do}(A = a)$ in context $X = x$ resulting in outcome $Y = y$.
-Taking the max in \eqref{eq: fine grained harm} ensures that we only include counterfactual outcomes where harm occurred, i.e. where the utility is higher in the counterfactual world.
-Note that $X_{a} = X$ as $X$ is not a descendant of $A$, so the factual and counterfactual contexts are identical \citep{shpitser2012counterfactuals}.
-Next we define the counterfactual benefit,
+The counterfactual harm (benefit) is the expected increase (decrease) in utility had the agent taken the default action $A = \bar a$, given they took action $A = a$ in context $X = x$ resulting in outcome $Y = y$.
+Taking the max in \eqref{eq: exp harm} and \eqref{eq: exp ben} ensures that we only include counterfactual outcomes where the utility is higher (lower) in the counterfactual world.
+Note that $X_{\bar a} = X$ as $X$ is not a descendant of $A$, so the factual and counterfactual contexts are identical \citep{shpitser2012counterfactuals}.
+While we focus on the standard decision theoretic analysis of actions, it is trivial to extend our analysis to naturally occurring events that are not determined by an agent (e.g. by identify $A$ with an event rather than an action).